chanmix51/Pomm/documentation/documentation.rst

       'dsn' => 'pgsql://user:pass@host:port/db_a'
     )));
     $service->setDatabase('db_two', new App\MyDb(array(
-      'dsn' => 'pgsql://otheruser:hispass@otherhost/db_b'
+      'dsn' => 'pgsql://otheruser:hispass@otherhost/db_b',
+      'identity_mapper' => 'App\MyIdentityMapper'
     )));

 The *setDatabase* method is used internally by the constructor.
 The parameters may be any of the following:
  * "dsn": a URL like string to connect the database.
 It is in the form pgsql://user:password@host:port/database_name (**mandatory**)
- * "class": The *Database* class to instanciate as a database.
+ * "class": The *Database* class to instantiate as a database.
 This class must extend Pomm\\Database as we will see below.
  * "isolation": transaction isolation level.
 Must be one of Pomm\\Connection\\Connection::ISOLATION_READ_COMMITTED or ISOLATION_SERIALIZABLE (default ISOLATION_READ_COMMITTED).

 Once registered, you can retrieve the databases with their name by calling the *getDatabase* method passing the name as argument.
 If no name is given, the first declared *Database* will be returned.